 A key exception to this automation is if your organization used authenticated consent in your U.S. Privacy (Legacy) configuration.

-flag when configuring campaigns to be loaded by the SDK.
+If authenticated consent was used in your U.S. Privacy (Legacy)configuration you will need to set the transitionCCPAAuth flag when configuring campaigns to be loaded by the SDK.
 This flag, ensures the SDK will look for authenticated consent within U.S. Privacy (Legacy) profiles and carry that over to U.S. Multi-State Privacy (GPP), even if the user currently doesn't have U.S. Privacy (Legacy) local data (on a fresh install, for example).

 var consentManager = SPConsentManager(